JGSuw/rospy_crazyflie/README.md

 ```
 uris:
   crazyflie1: //radio/0/80/2M/E7E7E7E7E7
+  crazyflie2: //radio/0/81/2M/E7E7E7E7E7
 ```

 ## Starting a server
 Before you can run a client program, you first need to start the server.
-If the project is built properly, you can launch the server like so
+You can launch the server like so

 `roslaunch rospy_crazyflie default.launch`